Appearance

 Jurisdiction — Article 26

 Article 26 allocates jurisdiction across Member States for entities that are in NIS2 scope.
-The default jurisdictional rule for most in-scope entities is the Member State of establishment in the Union; Article 26 then layers in two specific rules:
+The default jurisdictional rule is the Member State in which the entity is established; Article 26(1) then carries three specific exceptions, and Article 26(2)–(3) adds the main-establishment cascade and the non-EU representative rule:

 - Article 26(1)(a) — public electronic communications networks and services.
 Providers of public electronic communications networks or publicly available electronic communications services are under the jurisdiction of the Member State in which they provide their services.